MHCommunity/mhbasics/appendix/weapons-per-powertype/law/stinger.md

 | __Acquisition Method__ 	| Trapsmith 	| __Cost__ 	| 1,500,000 gold <br> 1 Sky Sprocket <br> 1 Skysoft Silk <br> 1 Enchanted Wing <br> 1 Cloudstone Bangle 	|

 ### Weapon Acquisition
-The S.T.I.N.G can be purchased from the Floating Islands Trapsmith for 1,500,000 gold , 1 Sky Sprocket , 1 Skysoft Silk , 1 Enchanted Wing and 1 Cloudstone Bangle
+The S.T.I.N.G. can be purchased from the Floating Islands Trapsmith for 1,500,000 gold, 1 Sky Sprocket, 1 Skysoft Silk, 1 Enchanted Wing and 1 Cloudstone Bangle
 - Sky Sprockets, Skysoft Silk, Enchanted Wings and Cloudstone Bangles are dropped by the Paragons in the Floating Islands, and the Empyrean Empress in the Sky Palace.

 ### General Info and Trivia